AlexMontgomerie/fpgaconvnet-tutorial/tutorial/0_get_started/README.md

 python -c "import fpgaconvnet"
 ```

-The rest of the tutorial is built on jupyter notebook, and simply run `notebook_shell.sh`to continue.
+The rest of the tutorial is built on Jupyter notebook, and simply run `notebook_shell.sh`to continue.

 ```
 ./notebook_shell.sh